A Survey of Machine Unlearning: Unlearning Framework

 \sstitle{Timeliness} In general, retraining can fully solve any unlearning problem.
 However, retraining is time-consuming, especially when the distribution of the data to be forgotten is unknown~\cite{cao2015towards,bourtoule2021machine}.
 As a result, there needs to be a trade-off between completeness and timeliness.
 Unlearning techniques that do not use retraining might be inherently not complete, i.e., they may lead to some privacy leaks, even though some provable guarantees are provided for special cases~\cite{GuoGHM20,marchant2022hard,neel2021descent}.
 To measure timeliness, we can measure the speed up of unlearning over retraining after an unlearning request is invoked.

 It is also worth recognizing the cause of this trade-off between retraining and unlearning.
 When there is not much data to be forgotten, unlearning is generally more beneficial as the effects on model accuracy are small.
-However, when there is much data to be forgotten, retraining might be better as unlearning many times, even bounded, may catastrophically degrade the model's accuracy~\cite{cao2015towards}.
+However, when there is much forgetting data, retraining might be better as unlearning many times, even bounded, may catastrophically degrade the model's accuracy~\cite{cao2015towards}.

 \sstitle{Accuracy} An unlearned model should be able to predict test samples correctly.
 Or at least its accuracy should be comparable to the retrained model.
 However, as retraining is computationally costly, retrained models are not always available for comparison.
 To address this issue, the accuracy of the unlearned model is often measured on a new test set, or it is compared with that of the original model before unlearning~\cite{he2021deepobliviate}.